kfigiela/book/diving_into_luna.md

 Every expression in Luna evaluates to a value and has a static type.
 Values and types are mixed in Luna.

-#Naming rules {#naming_rules}
+#Naming rules
 Luna incorporates few simple naming conventions.
 There are two identifier types:

-* Lowercase variable identifiers
+* **Lowercase variable identifiers** <br/>
-: Lowercase identifiers can be used as variable or function names.
-Lowercase identifiers constitute any nonempty sequence of letters, starting with a lowercase one.
+Lowercase identifiers can be used as variable or function names.
+They constitute any nonempty sequence of letters, starting with a lowercase one.
 Both characters `_` and `?` are considered lowercase letters.

-Uppercase type identifiers
+* **Uppercase type identifiers** <br/>
-: Uppercase identifiers can be used as both concrete type names as well as type constructor names.
+Uppercase identifiers can be used as both concrete type names as well as type constructor names.
 Uppercase identifiers constitute any nonempty sequence of letters, starting with an uppercase one.

 ##Operators
 Luna allows some names to be declared as operators.
 Operator is just like a regular function, but it is implicitly parsed as infix one if not used with qualified name.
-To declare an operator you can declare a function as an operator or construct the name using any nonenmpty sequence of the following character set: `!#$%&*+/<=>\\^|-~`.
+To declare an operator you can declare a function as an operator or construct the name using any nonenmpty sequence of the following character set: `$ % & * + / < = > \ \ ^ | - ~`.

 ##Multi-segment names